lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/python.md

-**Aim** of this page is to introduce users on how to start working with Python on the [High-Performance Computing and Data Analytics](../jobs_and_resources/power9.md) system -  part of the TU Dresden HPC system.
+**Aim** of this page is to introduce users on how to start working with Python on the [High-Performance Computing and Data Analytics](../jobs_and_resources/power9.md) system -  part of the TU Dresden ZIH system.

 There are three main options on how to work with Keras and Tensorflow on the ZIH system: 1.
 Modules; 2.